aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_getinfeasibledata.rst

 | NOTE: THIS PROCEDURE IS NOT AVAILABLE (YET) IN ANY OFFICIAL AIMMS RELEASE.
 |
-| Usually, methods for detecting the cause of an infeasibiliy in a mathematica model
+| Usually, methods for detecting the cause of an infeasibiliy in a mathematical model
   return information about constraints and variables.
 The procedure :aimms:func:`GMP::Instance::GetInfeasibleData` uses a different approach, namely, it can be used to retrieve information about parameters that cause a (linear)